MicrosoftDocs/visualstudio-docs/docs/profiling/understanding-performance-collection-methods.md

 ![Tier-interaction profiling dataflow](../profiling/media/tierinteraction_profilingtools.png "Tier-interaction profiling dataflow")

-Tier-interaction data that is collected by profiling tools
+For information on tier-interaction data that is collected by profiling tools, see the following articles.

 [Collect tier-interaction data](../profiling/collecting-tier-interaction-data.md)